 We are also working in partnership with University of Birmingham to understand the impact of the Games on air quality by modelling the potential impact on air quality during Games time and also measuring air quality during Games time with sensors at the University of Birmingham, Alexander Stadium and Edgbaston Cricket Ground.

 6. Circular Economy Principles to Minimise Waste

 We want to significantly reduce waste and have a zero waste to landfill ambition.
 We're minimising waste by exploring ways to keep materials and products in use to help conserve natural resources for future generations.
 We are minimising the use of single use plastics through several initiatives and working with our partners and the voluntary sector to explore ways to recycle assets post games.

 As part of our legacy to the region, playing our part in conserving and enhancing the natural environment for the benefit of local communities is important to us.
-Through our partnership with Severn Trent, our Nature and Carbon Neutral supporter we are creating 2,022 acres of Commonwealth Forest, and 72 tennis-court-sized Tiny forests in urban areas (representing the 72 participating nations).
-We are also clearing 22 miles of canals through the 'United by 2022' partnership with the Canals & Rivers Trust, removing plastic from the canals.
+Through our partnership with Severn Trent, our Nature and Carbon Neutral partner, in addition to the 2,022 acres of Commonwealth Forest mentioned in point 5, Severn Trent have also planted 72 tennis-court-sized Tiny forests in urban areas (representing the 72 participating nations and territories).
+We are also clearing 22 miles of canals through the 'United by 2022' partnership with the Canals & Rivers Trust, removing plastic and rubbish from the canals.